 The commander must understand the capabilities, limitations, and vulnerabilities of the CP communications systems and ensure the employment of effective communications control and security as an essential function of command post operations.

 Communications is the means by which the commander projects his command and control across the width and depth of the battlefield.
-The Army command and control system encompasses all Army communications and consists of the following subordinate systems: Army global command and control system (AGCCS) at the operational/theater level and the ABCS at echelons corps and below (ECB).
-Communications currently available to the battalion fall under one of the subsets of the ABCS:
+The Army battle command system encompasses all Army communications and consists of the following subordinate systems: Army global command and control system (AGCCS) at the operational or theater level and the Army tactical command and control system (ATCCS) at ECB.
+Communications currently available to the TF fall under one of the subsets of the ATCCS:

 - Army common user system (ACUS).